 About Me

-As I have already told you on the front page, my name is Hugo Whittome, but I go by WilfSilver on the interweb (yes that is pascal case).
+My IRL name is Hugo Whittome, but I go by WilfSilver on the interweb (yes that is pascal case… in most cases).
 I have not decided yet whether there should be a space between the names so we are at the stage of like I’ll do it if I’m feeling like it.

 Interests